Close Menu

 Learn More

-What’s more, Zylo easily drives cost savings by highlighting redundant and unused licenses.
-You can also analyze your SaaS portfolio in conjunction with your on-premises software via our API connection to your Software Asset Management tools.
+If you want to analyze your SaaS portfolio in conjunction with your on-premises software, you can use Zylo’s API connection to your Software Asset Management tools.

 The IT Leader’s Guide to Software License Management